What are the safest investments in the UK?

 The advantages of money market funds:

-• Potentially better returns: You may get better returns than traditional bank accounts with low risk.
+Potentially better returns: You may get better returns than traditional bank accounts with low risk, although right now savings accounts are paying similar rates so compare before you decide.

-• Low risk: As money market funds invest in short-term, highly liquid assets, you won’t be exposed to much risk compared to other investments.
+Low risk: As money market funds invest in short-term, highly liquid assets such as government bonds, you won’t be exposed to much risk compared to other investments

-• Ideal for investors with a short-term view: If you’re investing without a long-term view, money market funds can be ideal if you’re looking for decent rates with short-term assets.
+Ideal for investors with a short-term view: If you’re investing for less than 5 years, money market funds can be ideal for decent rates on short-term assets.

 The disadvantages of money market funds: